navidrome/website/content/en/docs/Developers/subsonic-api.md

 between Navidrome and Subsonic:
 * Navidrome will not implement any video related functionality, it is focused on Music only
 * Right now, Navidrome only works with a single Music Library (Music Folder)
+* There are currenlty no plans to support browse-by-folder.
+Endpoints for this functionality (Ex: `getIndexes`, `getMusicDirectory`) returns a simulated directory tree, using the format: `/Artist/Album/01 - Song.mp3`.
 * Navidrome does not mark songs as played by calls to `stream`, only when `scrobble` is called with `submission=true`
 * IDs in Navidrome are always strings, normally MD5 hashes or UUIDs.
 This is important to